Farelabid/MKJTJ/replit.md

 - **Animations**: Minimal and purposeful, such as counter animations and pulse indicators.
 - **Branding**: Official TJ Radio logo in the header, modern neon "ON AIR" graphic, and program-specific logos.
 - **Layout**: Responsive design for both desktop and mobile, with key metrics prominently displayed.
 - **Information Display**: Real-time WIB clock and Indonesian date display in the header.
-Program statistics include dual metrics ("Pendengar Saat Ini" = raw listeners × 6.5 and "TOTAL PENDENGAR" = cumulative absolute changes × 6.5), with EMA smoothing for spike detection.
+Program statistics include "Pendengar Saat Ini" = raw listeners × 11 and "TOTAL PENDENGAR" = (Pendengar Saat Ini × 8) × percentage progress, with EMA smoothing for spike detection.

 ### Technical Implementations
 - **Frontend**: React with TypeScript, Wouter for routing, TanStack Query for state management, Tailwind CSS and Shadcn/ui for styling, Recharts for historical data visualization.